 |Weight||.91 lbs||1.03-1.4 lbs||1.7 lbs||2.95 lbs|

 Questions to Ask Yourself

-Tablets can be a large purchase.
+Tablets can constitute a large purchase.
 They are wise investments, and like any investment, they require planning.
-Asking yourself these questions can help you decide which rugged tablet is best for your business.
+Asking yourself these questions can help you decide which rugged tablet works best for your business.

 1. What is my budget?

-Take time to figure out how much money you are able to put into this investment now and in the future.
+Take time to figure out how much money you will put into this investment now and in the future.

 2. What is the total cost of ownership?